Upper Boon Keng Road murder

-On the Christmas Eve night of 24 December 2005, 41-year-old Myanmar national Thein Naing was brutally assaulted and murdered by a group of three Malaysians, who robbed him of S$40, on a footpath along Upper Boon Keng Road.
+On the night of Christmas Eve, 24 December 2005, 41-year-old Burmese national Thein Naing was brutally assaulted and murdered by a group of three Malaysians, who robbed him of S$40, on a footpath along Upper Boon Keng Road.
 The three killers, together with a fourth man who acted as a lookout, were all arrested and charged with murder.
-Although one of the robbers, Benedict Inyang Anak Igal, was sentenced to five years' jail and 12 strokes of the cane for robbery with hurt, the remaining three robbers—Hamir bin Hasim, Kamal bin Kupli and Abdul Malik bin Usman—who were identified as the ones responsible for fatally assaulting the victim, were all found guilty of murdering Thein and sentenced to death on 1 March 2007.
-The trio later lost their appeals in February 2008, and they were since hanged for the murder.
+Hamir bin Hasim, Kamal bin Kupli and Abdul Malik bin Usman—the trio which had fatally assaulted Thein—were identified as responsible for said assault; on 1 March 2007, they were found guilty of murder and sentenced to death.
+They were hanged later in 2008 after losing their appeals in February.
+Benedict Inyang Anak Igal, the fourth robber, was sentenced to five years' jail and 12 strokes of the cane for robbery with hurt.

 Murder of Thein Naing

 At about 1 am on the Christmas Day of 2005 (25 December 2005), a passer-by named Mohamed Sirat bin Mohamed Mokri discovered the body of a man lying on a concrete footpath between a HDB block of flats and the defunct campus of Boon Keng Primary School along Upper Boon Keng Road.
 Shocked by the gruesome discovery, Mohamed Sirat reported the discovery to the police and the man was later confirmed to be dead.
 There were also head injuries found on the man's head.

 The victim was identified as 41-year-old Thein Naing, a Myanmar national of Chinese ethnicity who worked as an air conditioner repairman in Singapore.
 At the time of his death, Thein left behind a wife and at least two children; his eldest son was a university student and his youngest daughter was only one year old.
 According to Dr Teo Eng Swee, the forensic pathologist who examined Thein's body, he found that there were six stab wounds on Thein's body and several facial and skull fractures on his head.
 Dr Teo determined that the severe head injuries were the cause of his death.